vyra-entity/vyra_base_python/docs/com/feeders.rst

 .. tip::
    Feeders are not optimized for high-frequency data.
-   For sensor data with > 10 Hz, use normal ROS2 publishers.
+   For Sensor data with > 10 Hz, use normal ROS2 publishers.

 Further Information
 -----------------------------